RistoAle97/centered-kernel-alignment/README.md

 </div>

 ## :black_nib: About
+> [!NOTE]
-CKA [1] is a similarity metric between representations of features in neural networks, based on the Hilbert-Schmidt Independence Criterion (HSIC) [2].
+> **Centered Kernel Alignment (CKA) [1] is a similarity index between representations of features in neural networks, based on the Hilbert-Schmidt Independence Criterion (HSIC) [2].
+Given a set of examples, CKA compares the representations of examples passed through the layers that we want to compare.**

 Given two matrices $X \in \mathbb{R}^{n\times s_1}$ and $Y \in \mathbb{R}^{n\times s_2}$ representing the output of two layers, we can define two auxiliary $n \times n$ Gram matrices $K=XX^T$ and $L=YY^T$ and compute the *dot-product similarity* between them
 $$\langle vec(XX^T), vec(YY^T)\rangle = tr(XX^T YY^T) = \lVert Y^T X \rVert_F^2.$$
 Then, the HSIC on $K$ and $L$ is defined as